jdswinbank/Comet/docs/usage/broker.rst

 test events may be configured using the ``--broadcast-test-interval`` option, which accepts a value in seconds.
 Set it to ``0`` to disable the test broadcast completely.

-When Comet is configured to rebroadcast events to subscribers (with ``--broadcast``), it can optionally require those subscribers to cryptographically identify themselves before they are eligible to receive events.
-This is enabled with the ``--subscriber-auth`` option.
-For a details of the implementation and implications of this option, see the section on :ref:`authentication <sec-authentication>`.

 Subscriber Options
 ++++++++++++++++++